-I’m a big fan of doing whatever type of exercise activity gets you moving on a regular basis.
+I’m a big fan of doing whatever type of exercise activity gets you moving on a regular basis and for me it’s this Peloton bike alternative.
 I took my first indoor cycling class when I was a freshman in college and have been a die-hard fan ever since.
 From my New Jersey YMCA, to boutique studios in NYC, to now using the Peloton app while living abroad, I can’t get enough.

 Let me tell you about it and why I wouldn’t buy the Peloton bike even if I could get it in France.
 It’s not just about the cost!

-Peloton alternative home setup
+Best Peloton alternative: Cheaper home bike setup

-If you’re in the know about all things fitness, you’ve undoubtedly heard of Peloton, a fitness company that’s out to conquer the world.
-They hit the scene in 2012 with their signature product, a stationary bike with a screen that allows users to live stream classes — or choose from thousands more on-demand — from their NYC studio via a monthly subscription service.
+If you’re in the know about all things fitness, you’ve undoubtedly heard of Peloton, a fitness/tech company that’s out to conquer the world.
+They hit the scene in 2012 with their signature product, a stationary bike with a screen that allows users to live stream classes — or choose from thousands more on-demand — from their NYC and London studios via a monthly subscription service.

 Maybe you’ve seen the commercials or even a store in your mall.
 While the idea of a Peloton bike or treadmill sounds nice, maybe it’s not something you’re going to spend money on right now.

 You’re in luck because there’s a more cost effective way!
 You can still immerse yourself in the Peloton experience by paying for a Peloton app subscription only.
 Can you use the Peloton app without the bike?
 Yes!

 A Peloton bike alternative that so many of us have opted for is to buy our own non-Peloton bike and use it alongside the app that we stream from our phone, tablet, or computer.

 Please keep in mind that if buying the official Peloton bike gets you moving and encourages you to live a healthier lifestyle, that’s awesome and I’m sending you a virtual high-five (I’m #diane1231 in case you want to follow me).

-Yes, the Peloton app cost is more if you own a Peloton bike.
-If you subscribe to just the app (and ride with your own bike), it’s an affordable $19.49/month.
+Yes, the Peloton app cost is more if you own a Peloton exercise bike.
+If you subscribe to just the app (and ride with your own bike), it’s an affordable $12.99/month.
 The Peloton app probably costs less than your gym membership.

 2. You’re a newbie.
-If you are new to cycling or aren’t sure how often you’ll use the bike, that’s a huge chunk of change to spend on something you aren’t sure you’ll use that much.
+If you are new to cycling or aren’t sure how often you’ll use the Peloton exercise bike, that’s a huge chunk of change to spend on something you aren’t sure you’ll use that much.
 Subscribing to the app only is less of a financial gamble.
 Also, Peloton offers a free 14-day trial for the app, which is handy if you want to take it for a spin before you commit.

 3. Better quality bikes out there with a better warranty.
 This is a HUGE point to consider before deciding to buy the Peloton bike vs. another brand.
 The Peloton is meant for residential use and has a 1-year limited parts and labor warranty.
 Dollar for dollar, there are better made commercial bikes at that price point with a more extensive warranty.

 If you want to have more freedom with how you use your bike, it makes more sense to buy your own bike and stream the app from your tablet.
 That way you aren’t locked into a bike with an attached screen that only streams Peloton classes.
 Also, the speakers are on the back, so the sound quality might not be what you expect.
 Oh, and you don’t have to plug your own bike into the wall.

-Considerations of being an app-only subscriber:
+Considerations of being a Peloton app-only subscriber:

 Peloton app subscribers have access to all the same content as Peloton bike subscribers (both live and on-demand classes), but there are a few things to take note of in case any of them are deal breakers for you.

 No leaderboard.
 If you are motivated by competition and stats, you won’t be able to rank on the leaderboard without riding on an actual Peloton bike.
 As an app subscriber, you’ll still have a username and be able to get shoutouts since your name is listed like everyone else’s in a class, but since you don’t have the on-screen metrics, your ride won’t factor into the leaderboard rankings.

 Depending on your bike, you can learn how to gauge the resistance level and match your effort level to what the instructor is describing.
 For a complete beginner, this might take a bit of practice.
 If you’re not new to indoor cycling, you’ll be a pro after a couple of rides.
 Not having on-screen metrics isn’t a burden for me personally and I’ve been able to enjoy all the rides by estimating levels.

 The only metric that would be nice to have during some classes is output.
 Some instructors reference it and it’s a good measure of how hard you’re working.
 Basically, output is a number that takes the cadence and resistance into account and gives you a power reading.

-Peloton alternative: My home setup
+Cheaper Peloton alternative: My bike & home setup

 So let’s talk about my home setup.
-I cycle out in my garage and bought a used BodyBike from a private seller for 350 euros.
+I cycle out in my garage and bought a used commercial BodyBike from a private seller for 350 euros.
 He’d gotten it from a gym that was upgrading its equipment.
 The frame and flywheel are still in excellent shape despite a few corroded areas that show its wear and tear.

 I know of people like me who buy affordable used bikes and those who get top of the line brand-new commercial grade bikes and regardless of what we ride on, we all enjoy the experience and get a great workout.
-So what I’m saying is, there’s no one way to do the home experience.
+What I’m saying is, there’s no one way to do the home experience.
 You have to do what feels right for you.

 Best Peloton bike alternatives